-- (i) Essential Goods Only items whose immediate availability is considered essential to maintain a municipal service. - (ii) Bulk Purchase supplies items of sufficient demand in common use which offer a reduction in cost over direct supply taking into account stock holding costs.
+(i) Essential Goods - Only items whose immediate availability is considered essential to maintain a municipal service.

+Which offer a reduction in cost over direct supply taking into account stock - holding costs.

 b) Internal Requisitions

 Stock items must be requisitioned internally from the central store, as the sole source of supply.